Twingate/terraform-provider-twingate/.github/pull_request_template.md

 <!-- Please fill out as much as you can.
 Feel free to remove all irrelevant bits -->

-> JIRA Ticket URL:
+- JIRA Ticket URL:
-> Notion spec URL:

 ## Changes
-- Make sure to document here any security or network changes  .....
+- Make sure to document important changes ...